High-profile UK prison escapes

 Former British spy George Blake was sentenced to 42 years in 1961 after being exposed as a Soviet double agent.

-He escaped from Wormwood Scrubs prison in west London five years later, with two other prisoners, using a rope ladder made out of knitting needles.
+He escaped from Wormwood Scrubs prison in west London five years later with two other inmates, using a rope ladder with rungs made out of knitting needles.

-Blake escaped to the Soviet Union where he began a new life.
-He is still believed to be living in Russia.
+Blake fled to the Soviet Union where he began a new life, and is still believed to be living in Moscow today.

-The biggest prison escape in British history took place on 25 September 1983 when a group of IRA prisoners broke out of the maximum security Maze prison in County Antrim.
+The biggest prison escape in British history took place on 25 September 1983 when 38 IRA prisoners broke out of the maximum security Maze prison in County Antrim.

 The men - who had been convicted of offences ranging from murder to causing explosions - escaped after taking a number of prison guards hostage.

-Extradition requests for three of the fugitives were dropped in 2000 by the UK government as part of the Good Friday Agreement.
-Two other men were granted an amnesty by the Government in 2002.
+Extradition requests for three of the fugitives were dropped by the government in 2000 as part of the Good Friday Agreement.
+Two other men were granted an amnesty by ministers in 2002.

 IRA prisoners break out of Brixton Prison, 1991